What We Recommend TouchBistro For

 Software for a single terminal

-TouchBistro does offer a free trial of the POS system, which sets it apart from other restaurant POS providers..
+TouchBistro offers a free trial of its POS system, which sets it apart from other restaurant POS providers.
 It does not publicly disclose the length of the trial, but previous offers were for 28 days.
-If you are on the fence about this system, you should definitely reach out to TouchBistro to request the trial.
-Like most restaurant POS systems, finding out a TouchBistro system’s full cost requires scheduling a product demo and getting a custom quote.
+If you are on the fence about this system, then you should definitely reach out to TouchBistro to request the trial.
+Like most restaurant POS systems, getting TouchBistro system’s full cost requires scheduling a product demo and getting a custom quote.

 - Built-in Payment Processing: TouchBistro recently added built-in payment processing that supports online payments.

-- Integrated Payments via: TB Payments, TSYS, Worldpay, or Square are also supported.
+- Integrated Payments: TB Payments, TSYS, Worldpay, and Square are also supported.

-- Options for all-in-one system or to shop around for rates.
+- Payment Processing Flexibility: Options for all-in-one system or to shop around for rates.

-- EMV and PCI compliant card readers for in-house, online, and contactless payments.
+- Offer Tableside Contactless Payments: EMV- and PCI-compliant card readers for in-house, online, and contactless payments.

 When it comes to payment processing, TouchBistro offers restaurants the best of both worlds.
 If you want to shop around for the best processing rates, you can choose from several popular options.
 However, if you want to enable online payments in your TouchBistro POS, this flexibility disappears; you must use TouchBistro payments powered by Chase.

-- iPad based: TouchBistro is compatible with all fifth generation and later iPad models.
-However, the system runs best on iPads, iPads Air, and iPad Mini devices from 2018 or later.
+- iPad-based: TouchBistro is compatible with all fifth generation and later iPad models.
+However, the system runs best on iPad, iPad Air, and iPad Mini devices from 2018 or later.